 Seigniorage¶

 Seigniorage is the profit realized by a government or monetary authority from issuing currency.
 It represents the difference between the face value of money and the cost of producing it.
+The term comes from the French word seigneur, meaning "lord" or "sovereign," and refers to the right of a sovereign to issue currency.
 This gap creates a powerful financial incentive that has historically driven currency debasement across civilizations.

 Definition and Mechanics¶